Fahim0729/PowerBi_-Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

- # Data Professional Survey Snapshot: Key Demographics, Salary Trends, and Workplace Insights
+# 📊 Data Professional Survey Analysis: Key Demographics, Salary Trends, and Workplace Insights

 ##### This survey provides a comprehensive overview of data professionals, exploring their demographics, salary patterns, programming preferences, and overall work satisfaction to reveal key trends and insights within the industry.